Top 11 IoT online courses to boost your career (free and paid) IoT security (internet of things security)

 • End-to-end health monitoring applications that help patients -- with chronic illnesses, in particular -- monitor their vitals and medication requirements.

-Manufacturing.
-IoT in the industrial and manufacturing sector aids in various sensing, identification, processing and communication processes in the factory and elsewhere.
+IoT in the industrial and manufacturing sector aids in various sensing, identification and communication processes in the factory and elsewhere.
 For example, digital control systems can automate these processes and help optimize plant safety, security and efficiency.

-Infrastructure.
-IoT devices can be used to improve public infrastructure.
-Some examples include:
+IoT devices can be used in public infrastructure.
+Some examples include the following:

 • Transportation.
-Smart traffic control systems, smart parking systems, electronic toll collection systems and vehicle road assistance help make transportation more efficient.
+Smart traffic control systems, smart parking systems, electronic toll collection systems and vehicle road assistance aim to make transportation more efficient.

 • Home and building automation.
-Smart energy management systems monitor and control various infrastructural components.
+Smart energy management systems monitor and control various components of a building's infrastructure.

 • Infrastructure monitoring.
-IoT devices can monitor infrastructure like bridges or railway tracks to detect significant structural changes to improve emergency management and incident response processes.
+IoT devices can monitor infrastructure such as bridges or railway tracks to detect significant structural changes, improving emergency management and incident response processes.

 • Urban development.
-Smart cities outfitted with IoT sensors provide citizens with services like environmental monitoring data and parking applications for their smartphones by way of smart meters.
+Smart cities outfitted with IoT sensors provide citizens with services such as environmental monitoring data and parking applications for smartphones by way of smart meters.

 IoT devices